All guides

 Scope creep prevention

 Scope creep kills profitability on fixed-fee and value-based engagements.
-Here are the specific tools and techniques that prevent it.
+Here are the specific techniques that prevent it.

 The change-order clause